Dakota-Logan/keppr/Readme.md

 Vaults themselves are relatively simple...
 They only require a name and a description and will then have a list of posts that are saved within the vault.
 Think about how you will handle this relationship.

 For example I may really like game art and thus I would be a user who creates a vault named **_Sweet Game Art_** I will then start saving the `keeps` I like into this vault.

-The server you are using is a dotnet server with MySqlServer and Dapper.
-The user auth routes have already been created but you will be in charge of actually creating a user login/register form.

 ### Step 1 - Where is the data?